pmean/build-website/text/00/kaplan.md

 It is possible for two or more events to occur at the same time, in which case the number of distinct times is less than the number of deaths or failures.
-You need to place the t\'s in order from smallest to largest.
+You need to place the t's in order from smallest to largest.
 That is,

 ![wpe49.gif (1048 bytes)](../01/images/kaplan12.gif){width="123"